sourcecode347/SQLISpider/README.md

 But I can show you an example of how to grow your own and have permanent spiders research the web for vulnerabilities.

-To run such code you will need to have the latest version of Firefox and python, installed.
+To run such code you will need to have the latest version of Firefox and python installed.

 Install the following Python libraries via pip.